 Or, if you're not into CDs, some kind of playlist.
 Since it's 2016, you might want to check and make sure the host actually has a CD player in their house.
 You'd be surprised, as they're slowly becoming a rarity.

-The good news is that there are still plenty of ways to bring and share music, and you're going to need a lot of upbeat tunes throughout the night.
+If that doesn't work out, there are still plenty of ways to bring and share music, and you're going to need a lot of upbeat tunes throughout the night.
 Have fun with it, and perhaps use it as an excuse to finally listen to some brand new 2016 releases that you haven't had the chance to hear yet.

 2. Mashed Potatoes

 Can't all food be on this list?
 Well, yes — and spoiler alert, it won't stop at mashed potatoes.
 If the Thanksgiving episode of Friends taught us anything, it's that people definitely have preferences when it comes to mashed potatoes.
 Whether you enjoy yours smooth or lumpy, make it and gift it to the party.
 If someone else already laid claim to the mashed potatoes, you can also whip up some mashed sweet potatoes for a little change of pace.

 It's not fun, and it's probably not the first thing that'll get grabbed from the list of food for the potluck, but it's definitely important to have.
 Not only are vegetables fairly cheap, they're nutritious and will add some color to the table.
 Making cooked carrots (or heck, even bringing them raw with some dip as an appetizer) is one of the easiest tasks you can accomplish.

 Since you love your friends, make sure they don't have to come face-to-face with the canned stuff.
 One truly festive recipe belongs to Jamie over at My Baking Addiction, who uses granulated sugar, light brown sugar, and pumpkin pie spice to give it a bit of a kick.
 But even better?
 It'll take just 15 minutes to make, but taste like it took hours.